 There are three basic types of axial fans: propeller, tubeaxial, and vaneaxial.
 Propeller fans are most commonly used for dilution ventilation or cooling.
-These fans are often mounted in a wall or ceiling.
-Common examples are your automobile radiator fan or a free standing room fans.
-The basic characteristics of these fans include that they:
+These fans have a propeller-shaped blade and a drive motor mounted on a flat frame.
+They are often mounted on a wall or ceiling.
+Common examples are your automobile radiator fan or a free-standing room fan.
+The basic characteristics of these fans include:

-- can move large amounts of air if there is little resistance,
+- that they can move large amounts of air if there is little resistance, and

 - are not suited for local exhaust ventilation because they do not provide enough suction to draw air through the system.

-Tubeaxial and vaneaxial fans are essentially propeller fans made to fit in a duct.
-They are usually limited to "clean air" applications such as exhaust ducts going through the roof.
+These fans usually limited to "clean air" applications such as exhaust ducts going through the roof.

 There are three types of centrifugal fans determined by the type of fan blades: